 For those of us on a budget the good news is that almost any size diamond can look beautiful and appropriate when worn as a necklace.
 There are a few basic guidelines that you should consider before you purchase.
 For example, a 1/4-carat diamond will look precious and correct on the neck of a woman 24 years old or younger.
-A 1/2 to 3/4-carat diamond is appropriate for a woman up to her late 30's, especially if she's a petite size.
+A 1/2 to 3/4-carat diamond is appropriate for a woman up to her late 30's, especially if she is a petite size.

 For diamond Clarity, any diamond rated SI or higher is considered "eye clean".
-This means that you don't need to invest in a VS or higher Clarity diamond because the difference can only be noticed under 10-power magnification.
+This means that you do not need to invest in a VS or higher Clarity diamond because the difference can only be noticed under 10-power magnification.
 The best value is often an I1 Clarity diamond with minute white crystal inclusions.
 The cost difference between an I1 Clarity grade and a VVS Clarity grade can be as much as 400%.
 Although bargain prices can be found on the lowest Clarity grades of I2 and I3, the majority of diamonds in this grade will appear either dark or very dull and cloudy.

 3. How to choose the right style and length of necklace chain: the chain Most commonly sold with a diamond solitaire necklace is an 18-inch.5mm link chain.
 Most retail jewelers choose to sell it because it lowers their cost.
-Unfortunately this is a poor choice since it'll easily break and 18 inches may be too short depending on the woman who wears it.
+Unfortunately this is a poor choice since it will easily break and 18 inches may be too short depending on the woman who wears it.